 To help you out, I’ve included short descriptions of the coolest or most unique features, and listed the Dashlane plans they are included in.

 While the free Dashlane plan has some real limitations, it does allow you to share passwords with another user.
 Here are the limits:

-- Free plan: share five password accounts
+- Free plan: you can share five password accounts only

 - Paid plans: no limits on the number of passwords you can share